What it means for the election that the government can talk to tech companies

 After news broke this month that the Stanford Internet Observatory's founding director had stepped down and the university hadn't renewed key staff contracts, many on the right took it as a victory.

 "Free speech wins again!"
-Rep. Jim Jordan, R-OH, who has led efforts to discredit content moderation work and research through his chairmanship of the House Judiciary Committee, posted on X.
+Rep. Jim Jordan, R-Ohio, who has led efforts to discredit content moderation work and research through his chairmanship of the House Judiciary Committee, posted on X.

 Stanford University said it is not shutting down the Internet Observatory "as a result of outside pressure" but acknowledged the group does "face funding challenges as its founding grants will soon be exhausted."
 The Election Integrity Partership, a joint project with the University of Washington, which studied viral election rumors and falsehoods in 2020 and 2022 and became the subject of conspiracy theories, is not conducting similar work this year.